in partnership with

 //THE RACE TRACK

 The circuit, which the cars have to drive by themselves, consists of a mixture of curves, crossings, chicanes and straight sections.
 The trace is defined by two-inch wide black lines at a fixed distance of about 55 cm from each other on a white surface.
-Learn all about the all-new 2018/19 track design!
+Learn all about the track design!

 Check out the rules here!